 Starting in the Nursery is a big step for children and we endeavour to make the process as easy as possible for them.
 A meeting is arranged for the new Nursery parents and children in the summer term before the children's entry to the Nursery in the following September.
-A taster session is also arranged for the children.
+Children are welcome to come along to see the class and meet the staff who will be looking after them.

 Nursery Hours

 Morning session: 9:00 - 11.30

 Afternoon session: 1:00 - 3:30